-Instructors are to submit midterm grades for all students who earn a grade of C- or lower at mid-semester to prompt a warning email to the student and their advisor.
-Midterm Warnings typically are sent about a week before the withdrawal deadline so the student can make an educated decision to complete the course or withdraw.
-After discussing their academic standing with their course instructor, students should meet with their advisor to talk through the situation and evaluate any consequences of the decision either to complete the course or to withdraw.
+Instructors are to submit midterm grades for all students.
+Midterm grades typically are sent about a week before the withdrawal deadline so the student can make an educated decision to complete the course or withdraw.
+Students who receive midterm grades of C- and below should discuss their academic standing with their course instructor.
+These students should also meet with their advisor to talk through the situation and evaluate any consequences of the decision either to complete the course or to withdraw.

 Any student requesting to withdraw from a course, an academic program, or the college must discuss the decision and potential consequences of the withdrawal with their faculty advisor.
 Students should first discuss possible course withdrawals with the course instructor.
-The student will then meet with a Student Service Advisor in the Advisement & Student Service Center to complete the Official Withdrawal Form.
-Students must also meet with their financial aid counselor to discuss any impact the withdrawal may have on their future financial aid eligibility.
+In cases where course withdrawal is necessary, students should be directed to complete the online Withdrawal Form on the Registrar’s web page Students must also meet with their financial aid counselor to discuss any impact the withdrawal may have on their future financial aid eligibility.

 Leave of Absence

-Students who know they will not enroll for the next semester but plan to return the following semester are encouraged to fill out a Leave of Absence form to maintain their student status at the college for their return semester.
-This form is to be signed by an advisor and then sent to Academic Affairs.
+Students who know they will not enroll for the next semester but plan to return the following semester are encouraged to complete a Leave of Absence form to maintain their student status at the college for their return semester.
+Students should be directed to complete the online Leave of Absence form on the Registrar’s web page.
 The information is useful for contacting students when registration opens for the next semester.

 Program Acceptance & Registration